Share

 ReturnFluctuating returns due to extreme volatility.Aims to generate returns depending on the scheme chosen by the investor.

 Investment processYou must invest yourself by choosing which currencies to invest inYour fund manager invests in equity, debt, gold etc. on your behalf.
-Moreover, if you invest through LXME, you can get access to expert-curated Mutual Fund schemes!
+Moreover, if you invest through Lxme, you can get access to expert-curated Mutual Fund schemes!

 LiquidityIt is not a legal tender and is difficult to liquidate because it involves selling on decentralised, third-party platforms.Can be redeemed on requirement.